nicklockwood/AutoCoding/README.md

 Installation
 --------------

-To use the AutoCoding category in your project, just drag the NSObject+AutoCoding files into your project.
+To use the AutoCoding category in your project, just drag the AutoCoding .h and .m files into your project.

 Category methods